-Love songs have been around for thousands of years, and who’s to say which ones are the best?
-Well, since I’m crazy about producing lists of all sorts, I’ll give it a try.
-The rhythm and blues genre—often abbreviated as R&B—has certainly provided numerous tunes designed to put one in the mood for all manner of romantic possibilities.
-On that note, here is my list of those soulful classics.
-(Since it doesn't really matter which song is number one or two, the list is presented in no particular order.)
+Love songs have been around for thousands of years and who’s to say which ones are the best; but since I’m crazy about producing lists of all sorts, I’ll give it a try.
+The rhythm and blues genre—often abbreviated as R&B—has certainly provided numerous tunes designed to put one in the mood for all manner of romantic possibilities, so here is the rated list of those soulful classics: